 The individuals in question are (left to right) American banker David Rockefeller, US diplomat and national security adviser Zbigniew Brzezinski, bankers Evelyn and Jacob Rothschild, Hungarian-American investor George Soros, and South African businessman Nicky Oppenheimer.
 In addition there are four spectral figures in the background, who Ockerman says represent the banksters’ “Illuminati forefathers”.
 They are (left to right) prominent 19th-century Freemason Albert Pike, German banker and politician Mayer Carl Freiherr von Rothschild, Illuminati founder Adam Weishaupt, and Mayer Amschel de Rothschild, who established the Rothschild banking dynasty.

 So in the revised version of Ockerman’s mural there are ten figures who represent the forces that are secretly “controlling global policy and trade, pulling the puppet strings”.
-Fully five of these individuals are Jews, including four members of the Rothschild family, the fifth being George Soros.
+Fully half of these individuals are Jews, including four members of the Rothschild family, the fifth being George Soros.
 (A sixth figure, Nicky Oppenheimer, is of Jewish descent although his grandfather converted to Christianity.)
 Claims that the Rothschilds and/or Soros control the world behind the scenes are of course a mainstay of antisemitic conspiracy theories.